Mercedes-Benz 300 SL: 1952

 The 300 SL's first race was the 1952 Mille Miglia.
 The 1564 km race was from Brescia to Rome and back, pitting Karl Kling's 300 SL against Giovanni Bracco's new 3-liter V-12 Ferrari.
-Bracco won by four minutes and 32 seconds, and Kling finished second.
-Driving a car with a less-powerful engine, Rudolf Caracciola placed fourth.
+Bracco won, besting the second place Mercedes by four minutes and 32 seconds.
+Rudolf Caracciola placed fourth.

 Two weeks after the Mille Miglia, the original four cars raced at Bern before the Grand Prix.
 Concerned that Le Mans officials would not accept the gullwing-door design, Daimler-Benz revised the door down into the side of the body.
-Rear-brake locking was a continuing problem for the 300 SL; Caracciola's coupe hit a tree head-on, and he did not race again.
+Rear-brake locking was a continuing problem for the 300 SL; Caracciola's coupé hit a tree head-on, and he did not race again.
 Kling, Hermann Lang and Fritz Riess finished first, second and third when the 4.1-liter Ferrari broke down at the start.

 Three new cars were built for the 24 Hours of Le Mans race in June.
 The engines were detuned for the long race to 166 bhp, and the fuel-tank filler rose above the rear window.
 The team brought an experimental spare car with a rooftop air brake which folded flat until the driver activated it.
 The unusual brake design unnerved the other drivers.
 The brake was effective; at 100 mph it could exert a deceleration of up to 0.2 g, but it also weakened the supporting pylons.
 The cars used more tires than expected, and Kling and Hans Klenk were forced out of the race by a generator failure.
 Lang and Riess won the race with an average speed of 155.574 km/h, and Theo Helfrich and Helmut Niedermayr placed second.